 Off the beaten track

-The unspoilt mountain villages inland from Valencia are a joy to explore for those 'Lonely Planet' type tourists keen to savour more the region than its bustling beach resorts.
+The unspoiled mountain villages inland from Valencia are a joy to explore for those ‘Lonely Planet’ type tourists keen to savor more the region than its bustling beach resorts.
 Even at the height of summer, these mountains offer cooling breezes, rivers, waterfalls and ice-cold pools to the delight of visitors prepared to stray off the beaten track.

 Alicante is the second largest city in the Valencian community and its international airport opens the door to the Costa Blanca for millions of foreign visitors each year.
-It's a thriving, cosmopolitan city with a wealth of good shops, restaurants, historic sites and cultural attractions.
-Its stunning seafront promenade and seven kilometres of sandy beaches make it a magnet for both Spanish and foreign holidaymakers.
+It’s a thriving, cosmopolitan city with a wealth of good shops, restaurants, historic sites, and cultural attractions.
+Its stunning seafront promenade and seven kilometers of sandy beaches make it a magnet for both Spanish and foreign holidaymakers.